-Christmas probably already feels like months ago.
-But a new YouGov survey claims four in 10 Brits will have increased their debt because of the festive period, despite, unsurprisingly, wanting to start the new year in a financially secure position.
+We absolutely love the Christmas season, and all that comes with it, from the daily chocolate to gift giving (and receiving).
+But, according to a YouGov survey, four in 10 Brits will have increased their debt because of the festive period, despite, unsurprisingly, wanting to start the new year in a financially secure position.

-If your January bank account is currently in the red, don’t worry.
-These money-saving hacks will help you claw back some cash in 2021.
+If you're worried about starting the new year in the red, don’t worry.
+These money-saving hacks will help you claw back some cash in2022.

 Easy money saving tips